juanlessa/drunk-flavor-back/README.md

 npm run build
 ```

-The build result will be added to the 'dist' directory and it can be run by using the command below:
+The build result will be added to the ```dist``` directory and it can be run by using the command below:

 ```shell
 npm run start